|Address:||300 Forni Rd, Placerville, CA 95667 Map|

 5. What are the visiting hours and policies?

-El Dorado County allows for onsite visitation as well as video visitation through a home computer.
+El Dorado County allows for onsite visitation.
 At the Placerville Jail facility, daytime visitation takes place every day, Monday through Sunday.

 Note: There is no visitation available on legal holidays.